cbyrd01/sign-avr/README.md

 # sign-avr
 Arduino code for Inventor Forge sign.
+The Arduino (an Adafruit M0 Feather Express is connected to a Raspberry Pi running Node.js.
+The protocol is defined in [the protocol document](PROTOCOL.md).
+The Adafruit M0 Feather Express is connected to a NeoPXL8 FeatherWing that controls each NeoPixel strip.

 ## Installation